New Correlation Bound and Construction of Quasi-Complementary Code Sets: Conclusion

 \section{Conclusion}

-In this paper, we have studied multivariate functions through a graphical point-of-view to produce aperiodic QCCSs over a small alphabet.
-The proposed construction generates near-optimal QCCSs for $p=3$ over the alphabet $\mathbb{Z}_\lambda$, where $\lambda=3n_1$ for any positive integer $n_1$.
-For $p>3$, it produces asymptotically optimal QCCSs over the alphabet $\mathbb{Z}_\lambda$, where $\lambda$ is divisible by $p$.
-Unlike the existing aperiodic QCCSs, the proposed construction can maintain a small alphabet size with increasing set size and sequence lengths.
-It is also to be noted that the obtained QCCSs appears in the form of the collection of multiple sets of CCCs which may gurantee multipath interference free communication in MC-CDMA system as the multipath interference is closely related to the AACFs of the codes assigned to the users. \appendices
+In this paper, we have first studied the lower bound on the maximum magnitude of aperiodic auto- and cross-correlation functions for those QCSSs that appear as the collection of multiple CCCs.
+By selecting appropriate weight vectors into the bounding function, we have shown that the derived bound is tighter than the bound reported in \cite{crlbzl}.
+Then, we have studied $q$-ary functions through a graphical point-of-view to produce aperiodic QCSSs over a small alphabet.
+The proposed construction generates aperiodic QCSSs over the alphabet $\mathcal{A}_q$, where $q$ is divisible by $p$.
+Unlike the existing aperiodic QCSSs, the proposed construction can maintain a small alphabet size with increasing set size and sequence lengths.
+It is also to be noted that the obtained QCSSs appears in the form of the collection of multiple sets of CCCs which may gurantee multipath interference free communication in MC-CDMA system as the multipath interference is closely related to the AACFs of the codes assigned to the users.
+As the sequence length increases, the proposed QCSSs tend to be asymptotically optimal with respect to the derived lower bound. \appendices